inancgumus/learngo/05-write-your-first-library-package/questions/README.md

 ## How can you use a function from your library from an executable program?
-1. You need to export your library package first; then you can access to its imported names
+1. You need to export your library package first; then you can access its imported names
-2. You need to import your library package first; then you can access to its exported names *CORRECT*
+2. You need to import your library package first; then you can access its exported names *CORRECT*
 3. You can access your library package as if it's in your executable program
 4. You can import it just by using its name